CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/user-guides/user-interfaces/gateway/dev/flows-explorer.md

 To create a new group:

-* [Navigate][Browse] to the group in the hierarchy where the new group is to be created.
+* [Browse][] to the group in the hierarchy where the new group is to be created.
 * Click the {{< image src="/images/Flows Explorer - Create New.png" >}} icon on the group’s title bar and select `Group` from the dropdown menu.
 * On the *Create a new Group* dialog:

   * Enter a `Name` for the new group.
-The name can be any literal text and can include space characters.
-The name does not have to be unique in the system but must be unique at the level it is being created at.
+A valid name cannot start or end with a full stop, or contain any of the following characters \ / ? * : | " < > &.
+The name does not have to be unique in the platform but must be unique at the level it is being created at.
-  * The `Description` is optional but can be any literal text and can include space characters.
+  * The `Description` is optional but can be any literal text.
   * The `Permission Groups`, by default, are inherited from the parent group.
 The inherited `View`/`Edit` permissions may be altered by clicking on the {{< image src="/images/Flows Explorer - Expand Permissions.png" >}} icon, to the right of the label, to reveal the inherited permissions.
-Tick, or untick, the appropriate `View`/`Edit` permissions for the Security Groups listed.
+Tick, or untick, the appropriate `View`/`Edit` permissions for the LDAP Groups listed.

 * Click OK to create the new group.

 See the [Create a Group][Create a Group tutorial] tutorial for a step-by-step guide.

-### Create a Process Flow
+### Create a Process

-To create a new Process flow:
+To create a new Process:

-* [Navigate][Browse] to the group in the hierarchy where the new Process flow is to be created.
+* [Browse][] to the group in the hierarchy where the new Process is to be created.
 * Click the {{< image src="/images/Flows Explorer - Create New.png" >}} icon on the group’s title bar and select `Process` from the dropdown menu.
 * On the *Create a new Process* dialog:

-  * Enter a `Name` for the new Process flow.
-The name can be any literal text and can include the hyphen character, but it cannot include the space or underscore character.
-The name must be unique in the system.
+  * Enter a `Name` for the new Process.
+A valid name can only contain alphabetic, numeric and hyphen characters, whitespace is not allowed.
+The name must be unique in the platform.
-  * The `Description` is optional but can be any literal text and can include the space characters.
+  * The `Description` is optional but can be any literal text.
-  * Select the appropriate `Template` for the Process flow:
+  * Select the appropriate `Template` for the Process:

-    * `Blank` - This template will create an empty process flow, which can then be developed as required.
+    * `Blank` - This template will create an empty Process, which can then be developed as required.

-      See the [Create a Process Flow from a blank template][Create Process Flow Blank tutorial] tutorial for a step-by-step guide.
+      See the [Create a Process from a blank template][Create Process Blank tutorial] tutorial for a step-by-step guide.
     * `BPMN XML` -This template will provide a text box, into which the XML definition of a Process in BPMN may be inserted.
-The Process flow can then be extended manually if required.
+The Process can then be extended manually if required.

-      See the [Create a Process Flow using a BPMN XML template][Create Process Flow BPMN tutorial] tutorial for a step-by-step guide.
+      See the [Create a Process using a BPMN XML template][Create Process BPMN tutorial] tutorial for a step-by-step guide.
     * `Natural Language` - This template will provide a text box, into which the developer can describe the Process to be automated in a natural language.
-Using the power of AI, a Process flow will be automatically created, which can then be extended manually if required.
+Using the power of AI, a Process will be automatically created, which can then be extended manually if required.

-      See the [Create a Process Flow using a Natural Language Template][Create Process Flow Natural tutorial] tutorial for a step-by-step guide.
+      See the [Create a Process using a Natural Language Template][Create Process Natural tutorial] tutorial for a step-by-step guide.

   * The `Permission Groups`, by default, are inherited from the parent group.
 The inherited `View`/`Edit` permissions may be altered by clicking on the {{< image src="/images/Flows Explorer - Expand Permissions.png" >}} icon, to the right of the label, to reveal the inherited permissions.
-Tick, or untick, the appropriate `View`/`Edit` permissions for the Security Groups listed.
+Tick, or untick, the appropriate `View`/`Edit` permissions for the LDAP Groups listed.

-* Click OK to create the new Process flow.
+* Click OK to create the new Process.

-### Create an Activity Flow
+### Create an Activity

-To create a new Activity flow:
+To create a new Activity:

-* [Navigate][Browse] to the group in the hierarchy where the new Activity flow is to be created.
+* [Browse][] to the group in the hierarchy where the new Activity is to be created.
 * Click the {{< image src="/images/Flows Explorer - Create New.png" >}} icon on the group’s title bar and select `Activity` from the dropdown menu.
 * On the *Create a new Activity* dialog:

-  * Enter a `Name` for the new Activity flow.
-The name can be any literal text and can include the hyphen character, but it cannot include the space or underscore character.
-The name must be unique in the system.
+  * Enter a `Name` for the new Activity.
+A valid name can only contain alphabetic, numeric and hyphen characters, whitespace is not allowed.
+The name must be unique in the platform.
-  * The `Description` is optional but can be any literal text and can include the space characters.
+  * The `Description` is optional but can be any literal text.
   * The `Permission Groups`, by default, are inherited from the parent group.
 The inherited `View`/`Edit` permissions may be altered by clicking on the {{< image src="/images/Flows Explorer - Expand Permissions.png" >}} icon, to the right of the label, to reveal the inherited permissions.
-Tick, or untick, the appropriate `View`/`Edit` permissions for the Security Groups listed.
+Tick, or untick, the appropriate `View`/`Edit` permissions for the LDAP Groups listed.

-* Click OK to create the new Activity flow.
+* Click OK to create the new Activity.

-See the [Create an Activity Flow][Create an Activity Flow tutorial] tutorial for a step-by-step guide.
+See the [Create an Activity][Create an Activity tutorial] tutorial for a step-by-step guide.

 ### Browse